ellennickles/code-your-way-s23/week5/README.md

 - Work locally in a Git repository and code your own full screen screensaver.
   (Hmmm... coming full circle to Week 1's preloaders?)
 Further extend one of your modified examples above or combine some?
-  - Use our Git Intro guide above for reference and try:
+  - Use our Git Intro guide (link above) for reference and try:
     - Committing your changes as you develop your sketch
     - Creating at least one new branch to develop a version with a new feature
     - Switching back and forth between branches